 As always, paths that do not begin with

-‘/’ apply after the home
+/ apply after the site’s home directory (

-Within this directory a subdirectory exists for every installed Checkmk version.
+In this directory a subdirectory exists for every installed Checkmk version.
 The files belonging to